 Follow these steps to apply a patch to a Magento site:

-2. Move the patch(es) you want to apply to the patches/ directory.
+directory in the root of your Magento installation. - Move the patch(es) you want to apply to the

-3. Run this command in the root of your local project:
+directory. - Run this command in the root of your local project:

 composer require cweagans/composer-patches

-4. Open the composer.json file at the root of your Magento installation and edit the existing extra object to look like this, specifying the Composer package to apply the patch(es) to as well as a description of the patch(es) and a reference to the file location:
+object to look like this, specifying the Composer package to apply the patch(es) to as well as a description of the patch(es) and a reference to the file location:"extra": { "magento-force": "override", "composer-exit-on-patch-failure": true, "patches": { "magento/module-catalog-inventory": { "GITHUB-9139: Unable to save product with negative quantity": "patches/github-9139_module-catalog-inventory.patch" }, "magento/module-ui": { "GITHUB-9139: Unable to save product with negative quantity": "patches/github-9139_module-ui.patch" } } }

-The composer-exit-on-patch-failure option is important to enable so that if a patch fails to apply, Composer will return a non-zero exit code.
+option is important to enable so that if a patch fails to apply, Composer will return a non-zero exit code.
 If you’re using an automated deployment tool like Capistrano, this is helpful as it will prevent a deployment from succeeding.
 A common scenario where this might occur is if a patch is applied to fix something that then gets fixed in a new release of Magento.
 The patch will fail to apply when that new version of Magento is deployed because the changes will be contained in the new release.
-In that scenario, the failing patch would need to be removed.
+In that scenario, the failing patch would need to be removed. - Run

-5. Run composer install to apply the patch(es).
+to apply the patch(es). - Run

-7. Add the composer.jsoncomposer.lock, and the newly added patches/*** patch file to your version control system, commit, and then push the changes.
+patch file to your version control system, commit, and then push the changes.

 Now, whenever you deploy your Magento application to development, stage, or production environments, those patches should get applied whenever “composer install” is run.